 The Electric Arc Furnace (EAF) process is extremely energy-intensive and emits massive amounts of light.
 These light emissions provide a lot of information about the EAF process and can therefore be used as a control parameter in the process (Aula 2016).
-This short summary gives a better understanding on how to gather this information from light and what factors affect it.
-The text is based on research done on Optical Emission Spectroscopy (OES) and high temperature metallurgy.
+This short summary gives a better understanding of how to gather this information from light and what factors affect it.
+The text is based on research done on Optical Emission Spectroscopy (OES) and high-temperature metallurgy.

 The main light sources during flat bath conditions are molten slag and the arc.
 Combustible material produces flames that also emit light in the EAF atmosphere.
 The electric arc emits mainly ultraviolet and visible light.
 However, infrared radiation dominates the optical emission spectrum emitted in an EAF.